April 30, 2021

 Congratulations, you’ve enticed the click to your carefully curated product page.
-While capturing the click is a victory (especially considering that it can cost dozens to bid on a certain keyword in PPC campaigns), that first interaction is just half the battle.
+While capturing the click is a victory (especially considering what it may cost to bid on a certain keyword in PPC campaigns), that first interaction is just half the battle.

-Since the end goal is sign-ups, you want to make it seamless for the customer to take next steps after consuming your content.
+Since the end goal is new account openings, you want to make it seamless for the customer to take next steps after consuming your content.
 For instance, you might have launched a content marketing program focused on answering common digital banking questions.
-Upon finishing your content, someone should be able to easily locate a relevant link to view your offering rather than searching the site for the enrollment page.
+Upon finishing the content, the prospect should be able to easily locate a relevant link to view your offering rather than searching the site for the enrollment page.

 It’s critical to keep in mind that when driving users to a branded page, you give them only as much information necessary to communicate benefits and alleviate doubts.
 Demonstrate how they will save time and administrative hassle by managing multiple accounts at once from the palm of their hand.
 In addition, prove that your digital offerings are equally as secure as walking into a branch to speak to a teller.